 Baby teeth, otherwise known as primary teeth, are extremely important for your child's growth and development.
-Baby teeth begin eruption around 6 months, but some baby teeth are not lost until age twelve.
-Primary teeth not only provide a surface for your child to chew, but they guide the eruption of the permanent teeth and impact speech development.
+Primary or baby teeth not only provide a surface for your child to chew, but they guide the eruption of the permanent teeth and impact speech development.
+Baby teeth begin eruption around 6 months of age; however, some baby teeth are not lost until age twelve.

-The American Academy of Pediatric Dentistry recommends that your child's first dental visit should occur by the eruption of the first tooth, or no later than one year of age.
-The goal of the first visit to the pediatric dentist is to provide a dental home, a place in which all of your child's oral health care needs can be assessed in a comprehensive, accessible and nurturing manner.
+The American Academy of Pediatric Dentistry recommends that your child's first dental visit occur by the eruption of the first tooth, or no later than one year of age.
+The goal of the first visit to the pediatric dentist is to provide a dental home: a place in which all of your child's oral health care needs can be assessed in a comprehensive, accessible, and nurturing manner.
 Here at Berks Kids Dentistry, Dr. Kristin and Dr. Laura combine their extensive training and experience with compassion and fun to make the first visit -- and all the visits to follow -- a positive one.

-Orthodontics is the treatment of the dental malocclusion otherwise known as a bad bite.
+Orthodontics is the treatment of the dental malocclusion, otherwise known as a bad bite.
 Developing malocclusions can be recognized as early as 2-3 years of age.
 The guidance of tooth eruption and development of the primary and permanent teeth is a very important part of oral health care for all pediatric patients.
-Your pediatric dentist has the responsibility to recognize, diagnose and appropriately manage or refer your child to an orthodontist.
-There are several different stages of orthodontic treatment which will be discussed below.
+As pediatric dentists, we have the responsibility to recognizing, diagnosing, and appropriately managing or referring your child to an orthodontist.

-This can be as early as 2-6 years of age.
-At this age the concerns of the developing occlusion are usually due to a thumb habit, or pacifier use.
-These harmful habits are often easily recognized and can be addressed With simple measures.
+This stage can be as early as 2-6 years of age.
+At this age, the concerns of the developing occlusion are usually due to thumb sucking habits or pacifier use.
+These habits are often easily recognized and can be addressed with simple measures.
 Addressing these habits early can often eliminate severe orthodontic treatment in the future.

-This treatment occurs usually between the ages of 7-12, when your child has lost some primary teeth, but not all.
-The goal of treatment in the mixed dentition stage is to address major skeletal issues.
-It is an excellent stage to start treatment when your child has a major dental malocclusion, because your child is in a major period of growth, and therefore responds well to orthodontic treatment.
+This treatment occurs usually between the ages of 7-12, when your child has lost some, but not all, baby teeth.
+The goal of treatment at this stage is to address major skeletal issues.
+It is an excellent stage to start treatment when your child has a major dental malocclusion, because your child is in a major period of growth, and, therefore, responds well to orthodontic treatment.

-This treatment occurs when your child has lost all of their baby teeth.
-In this stage orthodontic treatment is provided to finalize your child's occlusal relationships.
+This treatment occurs when your child has lost all of his/her baby teeth.
+In this stage, orthodontic treatment is provided to finalize your child's occlusal relationships.

 Local anesthesia is the localized numbing of an area of the mouth using either topical anesthesia or lidocaine.
 Local anesthesia is often used in the dental office to prevent discomfort and pain during the treatment of cavities.